 I’m not quite sure about that, myself.
 Historically, Catholics have gotten people through the door by offering schools, and they fell away after graduation.
-We’ve offered beautiful venues for marriage vows, and they cared little for the faith after they got what they came for.
+We’ve offered beautiful venues for marriage vows, and they cared little for the faith after the picture-perfect wedding.
 We’ve used the stick as well as the carrot—threatening damnation for failure to attend—and thereby increased skepticism rather than increased faith.

 But at the same time I know it’s important to come together in season and out, and habits don’t form without community support.
-It’s not unpardonable to work with nature, our human nature that loves pizza and sports and being together, in order to open a pathway to heavenly food and “being together” with God.
+It’s not unpardonable to work with nature — our human nature that loves pizza and sports and being together — in order to open a pathway to heavenly food and “being together” with the God who loves us.

 What do you think?
 Is the chance that faith will be “caught” inside our doors sufficient warrant for incentivizing Mass attendance by giving perks for it in the parish school, or somehow linking it to sports?
 Does a witness talk at every Mass sound like heaven to you, or like purgatory?

 The drama of this one-year increase did drop off somewhat in the parish after the initial push, but the level of attendance has remained significantly higher than it was.
 This suggests to me that something is working.
 Could it be that so many people were involved it really did become a community project?